wfaithfull/KinectConnect/README.md

 # KinectConnect
 Middleware to serve kinect data to other applications

+## Limitations to be aware of
+* x64 only
+* Windows only
+* Currently Kinect SDK 1x only.

 ## Features
 | Feature       | Namespace     |
 | ------------- | ------------- |